 From the research described above, we learned that one of the ways we could actively participate in protecting our gut lining is by avoiding emulsifiers, which are mostly found in processed foods.

 Oil and water don’t mix — until an emulsifying agent is added.
 Emulsifiers made from plant, animal, and synthetic sources commonly are added to processed foods such as mayonnaise, ice cream, and baked goods to create a smooth texture, prevent separation, and extend shelf life.
 Low-fat spreads, margarine, salad dressings, and many other creamy sauces are more examples of foods containing emulsifiers.
 Emulsifiers are required by law to be included on a food’s ingredient list.
 The FDA is a great resource for looking up questionable ingredients.
-Angioma Alliance has created a List of Common Emulsifiers as a cheat sheet.
+Angioma Alliance has created a List of Common Emulsifiers and a List of Emulsifier-Free Foods as aids.
+The lists will be updated periodically.

 Keep in mind that the more processed an item is, the more likely it will contain emulsifiers and other harmful ingredients.
 Chemically processed emulsifiers, like polysorbate 80, are more harmful than other emulsifiers found naturally in food, like eggs.
 Damage is dose-dependent.
 A small amount of an emulsifier, even a chemically processed emulsifier, once in a while is not going to destroy your gut lining.
 We should be more concerned about regular use.